The primitive equations with stochastic wind driven boundary conditions: Introduction

+To extend the local solutions to a global one suitable \textit{a priori} bounds are needed.
+In the deterministic setting \textit{a priori} bounds in the maximal $L^2_t$-$L_x^2$-setting are available by the classical result of Cao and Titi, cf. \cite{CaoTiti2007}.
+However, for the setting needed here, {a priori} bounds in $H^{-1,p}_zL^p_{xy}$-spaces would be needed which are -- as of now -- not available, and which are subject of a future work.

-Recently, Agresti and Veraar \cite{AgrestiVeraar} developed a {\em local} theory of critical spaces for stochastic evolution equations analogously to the ideas in \cite{PruessSimonettWilke} for deterministic equations.
+Recently, Agresti and Veraar \cite{AgrestiVeraar, AgrestiVeraarII} developed a {\em local} theory of critical spaces for stochastic evolution equations analogously to the ideas in \cite{PruessSimonettWilke} for deterministic equations.
 One major difference is that due to the weaker smoothing of the stochastic convolution, the conditions on the weights used by them are more restrictive as in the deterministic case.
 By using our approach when solving \eqref{eq:primpath} we are able to allow spatially rougher data $v_0$ than one could handle by considering \eqref{eq:primpath} in the context of stochastic critical spaces.
-Secondly, the main advantage of our approach is that {\em global} existence results for the stochastic setting can de deduced from the deterministic one.